tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

 ##### (a) Create a sample matrix

-The following `lfcPvalMA` function creates a test `matrix` containing randomly generated log2 fold changes (LFCs) and p-values (here: pval or FDRs) for 5 samples or test results.
+The following `lfcPvalMA` function creates a test `matrix` containing randomly generated log2 fold changes (LFCs) and p-values (here: pval or FDRs) for variable numbers of samples or test results.
 In biology this dataset mimics the results of an analysis of differentially expressed genes (DEGs) from several contrasts arranged in a single `matrix` (or `data.frame`).